HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

    `Pearson Correlation Coefficient` can be used with continuous variables that have a **linear** relationship.
 The Pearson coefficient score used `pearsonr(X,Y)` and the first value is the Pearson Correlation Coefficients and the second value is the P-value.

-   `Spearman Correlation Coefficient` is used if variables have a **non-linear** relationship.
-It can also be used with ordinal categorical variables.
+   `Spearman Correlation Coefficient` or called `Speatman's Rank-Order Correlation` is used if variables have a **non-linear** relationship.
+It can also be used with ordinal categorical variables, and determines the strength and direction of the **monotonic relationship** between your two variables [[Laerd]][Spearman's Rank-Order Correlation].
 You can get the Spearman coefficient score by running: `scipy.stats.spearmanr(X,Y)`.

    There is also another popular method called — `Kendall’s Tau Coefficient` which is also based on variable ranks but unlike Spearman’s coefficient, it does not take into account the difference between ranks.